 “A universal, mass × distance road user charge would serve the same role as fuel excise - a pay-by-use system which is proportional to the impact driving has on society and infrastructure.
 EV drivers don’t have a problem with it - we just want to ensure the system is fair” says Jones.

-Including vehicle mass accounts for the relative ineffi ciency of heavier vehicles, and would help drive sales of smaller, lighter vehicles regardless of fuel source.
-It also addresses the inequity of a fl at per kilometer rate, where a motorcycle would pay the same rate as a 2.5 tonne SUV, despite causing substantially less damage to infrastructure.
+Including vehicle mass accounts for the relative inefficiency of heavier vehicles, and would help drive sales of smaller, lighter vehicles regardless of fuel source.
+It also addresses the inherent inequity of a flat per-kilometer rate; where an electric motorcycle would pay the same rate as a 2.5 tonne SUV, despite causing substantially less damage to infrastructure.

-Dr Jones says fuel excise could remain in place as a disincentive to drive a petrol or diesel vehicle.
+Dr Jones says fuel excise could just as effectively remain in place as a pollution tax on petrol and diesel vehicles.